ScottLogic/blog/colive/_posts/2024-04-08-how-to-make-chatgpt-do-anything-you-want.md

 - The UI includes unnecessary information around if "RAG mode" is enabled or not or what model is being used
 	- These are just parts of the UI that came with [the docker genai-stack project](https://github.com/docker/genai-stack) I based the project from and can be cleaned up
 - The response is poorly formatted and hard to read
-	- Some tweaking of the summarizer prompt could be used to enforce new lines between the 2 game reports, plus other visual adjustments if necessary.
+	- Some tweaking of the summariser prompt could be used to enforce new lines between the 2 game reports, plus other visual adjustments if necessary.

 Ultimately, this article is concerned with the application of utilising an LLM with external tool.
 What has been proven here is it is possible to take an LLM model like GPT-3.5 and add new functionality around it to make it more useful for specific applications.
 There are frameworks (such as [LangChain](https://www.langchain.com/)) that are entirely based on this idea.
 The idea could be taken a lot further by plugging in more tools - for example we could return a video highlight of the winning goal to both games and render that beneath the game reports.